morganney/module-type/README.md

 console.log(moduleType()) // 'commonjs'
 ```

 This is all pretty obvious based on how `node-module-type` was loaded by the consuming package, however library authors publishing a [dual package](https://nodejs.org/api/packages.html#dual-commonjses-module-packages) can provide conditional logic based on what module context your code is running under.
+For example, when consumed from a TypeScript project that compiles to different module systems based on `module` and `moduleResolution` from the `tsconfig.json`.

 ```js
 import { moduleType } from 'node-module-type'